 Death rates from all cancers combined for men, women, and children continued to decline in the United States between 2004 and 2008, according to the Annual Report to the Nation on the Status of Cancer, 1975-2008.
-The overall rate of new cancer diagnoses, also known as incidence, among men decreased by an average of 0.6 percent per year between 2004 and 2008.
-Overall cancer incidence rates among women declined 0.5 percent per year from 1998 through 2006 with rates leveling off from 2006 through 2008.
+The overall rate of new cancer diagnoses, also known as Incidence refers to the occurrence of new cases of disease or injury in a population over a specified period of time., among men decreased by an average of 0.6 percent per year between 2004 and 2008.
+Overall cancer Incidence refers to the occurrence of new cases of disease or injury in a population over a specified period of time. rates among women declined 0.5 percent per year from 1998 through 2006 with rates leveling off from 2006 through 2008.
 The report is co-authored by researchers from the Centers for Disease Control and Prevention, the North American Association of Central Cancer Registries, the National Cancer Institute, and the American Cancer Society.
 It appears early online in the journal CANCER, and appears in print in the May issue.

 The special feature section highlights the effects of excess weight and lack of physical activity on cancer risk.
-Esophageal adenocarcinoma, cancers of the colon and rectum, kidney cancer, pancreatic cancer, endometrial cancer, and breast cancer among postmenopausal women are associated with being overweight or obese.
+Esophageal Cancer that is formed from glandular tissue, including breast cancer., cancers of the colon and rectum, kidney cancer, pancreatic cancer, endometrial cancer, and breast cancer among postmenopausal women are associated with being overweight or obese.
 Several of these cancers also are associated with not being sufficiently physically active.